Current version of policy V4.0

 Personal data (or personal information) means any information about an individual from which that person can be identified.
 It does not include data where the identity of the individual has been removed (anonymous data).
 We may collect, use, store, transfer and process different kinds of personal data about you including the following:

-We do not intentionally collect any sensitive or special categories of personal data (as defined in GDPR Article 9) about you (this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health, and genetic and biometric data).
+We do not intentionally collect any sensitive or special categories of personal data (as defined in the UK GDPR) about you (this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health, and genetic and biometric data).
+We may collect some of this data anonymously (where you agree to provide it) for statistical monitoring purposes.
 Nor do we intentionally collect any information about criminal convictions and offences.
-However, if you provide us with any sensitive personal data as a part of a job application or screening process if required for a particular job, we will request your explicit consent to process this data.
+However, if you provide us with any sensitive personal data as a part of a job application or screening process, if required for a particular job, we will request your explicit consent to process this data.

 Where we need to collect personal data by law, or under the terms of a contract we have with you, and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you (e.g. to provide you with services).
 In this case, we may have to cancel a service you have with us but we will notify you if this is the case at the relevant time.